 The Local Fest

-Perhaps the clearest expression of Noufal's vision is the Local Sustainable Fest.
-What began as a modest Onam market evolved into Kerala's first large-scale sustainable fest, attracting makers, artists, entrepreneurs and community groups from diverse backgrounds.
+Perhaps the clearest expression of Noufal's and Mujeeb's vision is the Local Sustainable Fest.
+What began as a modest Onam market evolved into Kerala's first sustainable fest, following a model of social, economic and environmental sustainability, attracting makers, artists, entrepreneurs and community groups from diverse backgrounds.

 The event itself reflects the values of the space.
 Visitors purchase an entry ticket but receive much of that value back through shopping coupons and reusable tote bags.
 The system encourages spending within the festival, ensuring money circulates directly among vendors.